28 Jan My 2019 Art Journey: Wins and Fails

 During all the years I spent at the Architecture school I got used to the creative process, generating lots of ideas, finding references and interesting concepts and expressing them through drawings.
 I realised that was my strenght, so I had to share it using drawing guides and exercises to inspire people to create.
 And Patreon would be the crowdfunding platform I’d use to distribute those guides.

 I created a Doodle Inspiration Kit and 2 more guides to build a Trihexagonal Pattern and a Water Lilies Pattern, and offered them for free to my newsletter suscribers so I could test if they liked them.
-You can still get those 3 Guides for free here if you’re interested.
+You can get a FREE WORKBOOK if you’re interested.

 The feedback was again very positive so that encouraged me to launch my Patreon on May 2019.
 I was feeling very insecure about it, but 20 people joined during the first days so I felt so validated and happy that someone was willing to pay for something I created.
 Since that day I’ve been creating Pattern Guides every month for you, and even if I can’t make a living from that yet… it’s been super rewarding and I have no plans to stop anytime soon.
 You can check out here the guides you get on Patreon for a small subscription fee.